djeada/Databases-Notes/notes/03_sql/06_joins_subqueries_and_views.md

 | 3 | Finance | NULL |
 | NULL | NULL | Taylor |

-## Subqueries
+## Subqueries in SQL

-Subqueries are SQL queries nested inside another query.
-They can be used in `SELECT`, `WHERE`, or `HAVING` clauses and can return a single value, a list of values, or a table.
+Subqueries are a powerful feature in SQL, allowing you to use one query inside another.
+They are particularly useful in `SELECT`, `WHERE`, or `HAVING` clauses and can return various types of results: a single value, a list of values, or an entire table.

+Here's a more intuitive way to understand subqueries:

+1. Think of SQL as a language that operates on sets of data.
+A table is a set of data, and so is the result of a query.
+2. Subqueries essentially say, "Take the result of this query, treat it as a temporary table (often giving it a name), and then use it as if it were a regular table."
+3. This approach aligns with how Common Table Expressions (CTEs) work, providing a named temporary result set that you can reference within a SQL statement.

-There are two types of subqueries:
+There are two main types of subqueries:

-- Non-correlated subquery: a subquery that can be run independently and doesn't depend on the outer query
+- **Non-correlated subqueries**: These are standalone queries that can be executed independently of the outer query.
+They are evaluated once and their result is used by the outer query.

-- Correlated subquery: a subquery that depends on the outer query and is executed once for each row of the outer query
+- **Correlated subqueries**: These depend on data from the outer query.
+Unlike non-correlated subqueries, a correlated subquery is executed repeatedly, once for each row processed by the outer query.
+This is because its result can vary depending on the row from the outer query.

 Example Tables: